sagemathinc/cocalc-doc/source/chatgpt.rst

 ChatGPT
 =====================

-Customized ChatGPT Help in CoCalc provides a personalized chatbot that can help with programming, data analysis, and technical topics.
-This help is unique in that it can be personalized to fit your needs.
+Customized ChatGPT Help in CoCalc provides a chatbot that can help with programming, data analysis, and technical topics.

-With customized ChatGPT help you can:

-* Train the chatbot to recognize your coding and data analysis patterns and provide responses that are tailored specifically to your workflow.

-* Describe a formula in English and have ChatGPT turn it into a latex formula.
+For example, you can describe a formula in English and have ChatGPT turn it into a latex formula.

 .. figure:: img/ch-4.png
    :width: 50%